 Before diving into organic certification standards, it helps to understand the fundamentals of chicken nutrition and what chickens actually need in their diet.

 Before any feed mill can print “USDA Organic” on their bags, the farms growing the grain ingredients must operate without synthetic pesticides or fertilizers for three consecutive years.
-This is a strict requirement documented by the USDA National Organic Program and educational resources like eOrganic.
-Furthermore, Federal organic regulations (7 CFR §205.237) mandate that agricultural feed components must be certified organic to carry the seal.
+This is a strict requirement documented by the USDA National Organic Program.
+Furthermore, Federal organic regulations mandate that agricultural feed components must be certified organic to carry the seal.

 Non-GMO definition: This label means the feed excludes genetically modified seedstock (like Roundup Ready corn or soy).
 However, non-GMO crops can still be sprayed with conventional pesticides and herbicides.